 Although the finalists will be vying to score highy and win prizes, it's about more than that.
 The competition generates unique value and experience for all the students irrespective of their academic discipline, be they technical, policy or strategy and also brings current senior national and international cyber security thought leaders together with those of the future.

-The UK Cyber 9/12 Strategy Challenge is designed to offer university students across a wide range of academic disciplines a better understanding of the strategy challenges associated with cyber security and conflict.
+The Cyber 9/12 UK Strategy Challenge is designed to offer UK university students across a wide range of academic disciplines a better understanding of the strategy challenges associated with cyber security and conflict.
 Part interactive learning experience and part competitive scenario exercise, the Strategy Challenge gives students interested in cyber security strategy an opportunity to interact with expert coaches, judges and cyber professionals, all while developing valuable skills in analysis and presentation.

 Each team must also have a coach that can help prepare them for the competition.
-The coach will ideally be from their own university and is likley to be experienced in organisational, national and international cyber security challenges.
+The coach will ideally be from their own university and is likely to be experienced in organisational, national and international cyber security challenges.
 In the rare case when teams struggle to find a coach, the organising committee may be able to assist in finding one.